 Artist Curriculum vitae

-She has a strong grasp of the piano chamber repertoire, having performed numerous times with the strings faculty at UCLA, as well as residencies and studies with Lynn Harrell, Espen Lilleslaten, and Ellen dePasquale.
-She has performed multiple concertos with orchestra, including Bartok's third piano concerto, Mozart's last piano concerto, Rachmaninoff's third piano concerto, Grieg's piano concerto, and Shostakovich's first piano concerto for trumpet and strings.
-Her inner diversity drew her to the accomplishment of triple degrees in the bachelors of arts: music, English, and communication studies.
+She has a strong grasp of the piano chamber repertoire, following performances with the strings faculty at UCLA, as well as residencies with Lynn Harrell, Espen Lilleslaten, and Ellen dePasquale.
+She has performed multiple concertos with orchestras, including Bartok's third piano concerto, Mozart's last piano concerto, Rachmaninoff's third piano concerto, Grieg's piano concerto, and Shostakovich's first piano concerto for trumpet and strings.
+Her diverse interests drew her to the accomplishment of triple degrees in the bachelors of arts: music, English, and communication studies.
 Mona Simpson, Debora Shuger, and James Franco are among her esteemed mentors in literature and creative writing.

 Dr. Wong is a recipient of the Pi Beta Music Fraternity scholarship, the Mimi Alpert Foreman Scholarship, the Newfield Scholarship, the Gluck Foundation scholarship, the Shirley and Ralph Shapiro Scholarship, the Benno Rubinyi Scholarship, the Ruth C. Plough Scholarship, UC Regents Stipend, and the Herb Alpert School of Music Scholarship.